DevAdv-CFC20/COVID19-research-assistant/README.md

 With IBM Watson Assistant service helps us build, train, and deploy conversational interactions into any application, device, or channel.
 Creating a chatbot using Watson Assistant can help address the issues that our users face while trying to gather accurate, relevant information.

-# Timeline

-1. Building a collection of documents using Watson Discovery.<br>
-2. Query the collection on Watson Discovery using natural language and train is using the relevancy score.<br>
-3. Create a frontend application using Watson Assistant webhooks to allow the user to ask their queries in natural language, which send the request to the Discovery service.<br>
-4. Finalize the Project.

 ### Resources:
 •	https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge/tasks <br>